William Tennant Gairdner: Medical career

 The professor of medicine in a University like that of Glasgow is expected, almost as a matter of course, to become an important contributor to the advancement of the science which he teaches, and his duty Gairdner abundantly fulfilled.
 He did excellent work in this direction both as a sanitarian, as an original investigator of diseases of the heart, and in opposition to the excessive alcoholic stimulation of fevers, which had been rendered fashionable for a time by the teaching of Dr. Todd.
 His personal influence over successive generations of students was, however, greatly more remarkable and more important than his purely medical achievements.

+In 1852 Gairdner was elected a member of the Harveian Society of Edinburgh and served as President in 1870.
 In 1893, he was elected President of the Royal College of Physicians of Edinburgh and a Fellow of the Royal Society The same year he was appointed honorary physician in ordinary in Scotland to Queen Victoria, receiving the corresponding appointment on the accession of King Edward VII.
 He was made Knight Commander of the Order of the Bath in 1898, and in 1890 resigned his professorship and took up his residence in Edinburgh.

 He was president of the British Medical Association in 1888, representative of the University of Glasgow in the General Medical Council for ten years from 1893 to 1903, and among other distinctions received the degree of LL.D.
 Edin. in 1883 and that of M.D.
 Dublin (honoris causa), with the honorary Fellowship of the Royal College of Physicians of Ireland, in 1887.
 In 1900 he was elected a member of the Aesculapian Club.